-Labour Market Agreement for Persons with Disabilities Annual Plan - 2009/2010 Departmental Program Expenditure Summary Provincial Department And Agency/Program Services Area of Priority Target Population Program Description Shareable Cost Estimate 2009/2010 DEPARTMENT OF HEALTH AND COMMUNITY SERVICES (1) Canadian National Institute for the Blind 1.Education and Training 2.Employment Participation 3.Employment Opportunities 4.Connecting Employers and Persons with Disabilities 5.Building on the existing knowledge base Persons with disabilities who are intending to prepare for, seek and maintain employment or training.
+Labour Market Agreement for Persons with Disabilities Annual Plan - 2012-2013 Departmental Program Expenditure Summary Provincial Department And Agency/Program Services Area of Priority Target Population Program Description Shareable Cost Estimate 2012-2013 DEPARTMENT OF HEALTH AND COMMUNITY SERVICES Canadian National Institute for the Blind 1.Education and Training 2.Employment Participation 3.Employment Opportunities 4.Connecting Employers and Persons with Disabilities 5.Building on the existing knowledge base Persons with disabilities who are intending to prepare for, seek and maintain employment or training.
 The CNIB is an agency that has existed in this province since 1920 and currently provides services from three service centres: St. John's, Corner Brook and Grand Falls-Windsor.
 Services funded include: counseling and referral; orientation and mobility training, rehabilitation teaching; technical aids services and transcription (braille and audio) services.
 The services prepare clients for employment, assist with job retention and support clients enrolled in training programs.
-The CNIB provides individualized instruction to ensure clients have the mobility required to travel to work, rehabilitation training, the skills required to access print and braille materials, and many other blindness specific services necessary for success in the workplace and/or training programs. \$344,900 (2) Canadian Paraplegic Association 1.Education and Training 2.Employment Participation 3.Employment Opportunities 4.Connecting Employers and Persons with Disabilities Persons with disabilities who are intending to prepare for, seek and maintain employment or training.
+The CNIB provides individualized instruction to ensure clients have the mobility required to travel to work, rehabilitation training, the skills required to access print and braille materials, and many other blindness specific services necessary for success in the workplace and/or training programs. \$344,900 Canadian Paraplegic Association 1.Education and Training 2.Employment Participation 3.Employment Opportunities 4.Connecting Employers and Persons with Disabilities 5.Building on the existing knowledge base Persons with disabilities who are intending to prepare for, seek and maintain employment or training.
 The Canadian Paraplegic Association began its services in Newfoundland and Labrador in 1976 and has provided outcome-result oriented rehabilitation, vocational and employment services to people with physical disabilities since that time.
 CPA delivers its services through vocational employment counselors in the province who assist clients in the development of realistic attainable vocational goals.
-The CPA programs work within the following areas and include: personal counseling; mobility equipment; accessible housing; educational and \$100,000
+The CPA programs work within the following areas and include: personal counseling; mobility equipment; accessible housing; educational and vocational counseling; employment referrals, placement and counseling; transportation; advocacy and public awareness; financial management and injury prevention. \$100,000 Interpreting Services of Newfoundland and Labrador 1.Education and Training 2.Employment Participation 3.Employment Opportunities 4.Connecting Employers and Persons with Disabilities Persons with disabilities who are intending to prepare for, seek and maintain employment or training.
+Visual Language Interpretation is a mechanism to facilitate communication between deaf or hard of hearing persons and the hearing population of the province.
+The visual language interpretation service provides services in a variety of settings used by persons who are deaf or severely hard of hearing using American Sign Language (ASL), speech reading and elements of gesture.
+Interpreting Services are provided by qualified visual language interpreters in areas such as crisis counseling, medical, legal, social services, employment and education. \$212,000 Total \$909,305